IDAExpo 2019 Educational Workshops

 Wednesday and Thursday,

-The two-day Rolling Steel/Rolling Steel Fire Door will be presented.
-Plus, a two-day school on Residential and Commercial Sectional Doors will be run at the same time.
+The IDEA will present two two-day schools Wednesday and Thursday, March 13-14.
+The two-day Rolling Steel/Rolling Steel Fire Door course will be presented along with a two-day school on Residential and Commercial Sectional Doors.
+All run concurrently

 The classes are intended for experienced technicians and are not hands-on training courses.